 Coping with difficult thoughts and feelings

 Because the external stimulus affects you by changing your internal state, triggers can sometimes lead to unpleasant feelings and unhelpful thoughts.
 And if you drink to cope with these, you’re not alone.
 For many people, dealing with difficult thoughts and feelings is one of the prime motivations for drinking alcohol.

 Beyond the early stages of alcohol withdrawal, triggers can lead to unexpected cravings for alcohol.
 It’s not that your body needs alcohol, but encountering a challenging situation can send you right back to thinking about drinking.
 But there are other ways to cope with challenging thoughts and feelings, aside from using alcohol to drown them out.

 Self-care is a core skill to develop as you change your drinking.
 Especially in the early weeks of change, when you’re filled with excitement and energy, you can throw yourself at a world full of the possibilities of sobriety.
 But it can help to take things slowly, remember to nurture yourself, and take care of your physical and emotional needs.
 Self-care is not selfish.

 And if you want to unwind in a stressful situation, you can relax without drinking alcohol.
 And the practice of mindfulness meditation can help you find some space inside yourself, so you can learn to observe your thoughts and feelings rather than react to them.

 It’s vital too to know that you are not alone.
-Club Soda’s supportive community is a fantastic resource if you want to vent.
+Other people can be fantastic resource if you want to vent.
 Permit yourself to feel whatever you are feeling, think whatever you are thinking, and know that it doesn’t have to lead to drinking.